Venicezh23/Venicezh23/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: LinkedIn via https://www.linkedin.com/in/zi-han-chee-b30605252/

+NOTE:
+I am currently working on updating my GitHub profile with all my previous project and assignment work from university.
 <!---
 Venicezh23/Venicezh23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.